ornamentt/OrthCap/README.md

 # Orthogonal-Capsnet

-This is an official code for ICLR2024 Orthogonal Capsule Network
+This is an official code for CVPR2024 OrthCaps

-The code will be released soon
+The code will be released after the paper acceptance